 about

 Shannon’s essay “Something About A Pipeline,” was a finalist in the 2015 Payton James Freeman Essay Prize contest judged by Cheryl Strayed and appeared in the Spring 2016 issue of Slice.
 “Human” was published in the Fall 2019 issue of Spiral Orb as part of a literary inventory of species found in the Organ Mountains-Desert Peaks National Monument in southern New Mexico.
+“Ocean in Our Jaws” appeared in the 2024 issue of Sandscript.

 She is currently working on a sci-fi novel.